babashka/babashka/README.md

 Before new libraries or classes go into the standardly distributed babashka binary, these evaluation criteria are considered:

-- The library or class is useful for general purpose scripting or accomplishing small devops tasks.
+- The library or class is useful for general purpose scripting.
-- Adding the library or class would make babashka more compatible with Clojure libraries relevant to scripting or small devops tasks.
+- Adding the library or class would make babashka more compatible with Clojure libraries relevant to scripting.
 - The functionality can't be met by shelling out to another CLI or can't be written as a small layer over an existing CLI (like `babashka.curl`) instead.